antima/MoodyNodeESP/README.md

 If you want download the zip version, you can add it to your environment by clicking Sketch -> Include Library -> Add -> .ZIP Library... and selecting the zip file you just downloaded.

 ## How To

+### Interfacing with the devices

+Devices using this library expose a number of HTTP APIs through which an external actor can interact with them.

+A sensor node is reachable at the following endpoints:

+- **/api/conn [GET]**: a get to this endpoint returns data regarding the node type, the sensor service and its mac address, in json format.
+- **/api/data [GET]**: a get to this endpoint requests a sensor reading.
+The result of the operation is returned as a json message, in the **payload** field.

+An actuator node is reachable at the following endpoints:

+- **/api/conn [GET]**: a get to this endpoint returns data regarding the node type and its mac address, in json format.
+- **/api/data [GET]**: a get to this endpoint returns the current state of the actuator.
+The result of the operation is returned as a json message, in the **payload** field.
+- **/api/data [PUT]**: a put to this endpoint will result in a change of state inside the actuator, which in turn will actuate the received command.
+The new state is then returned as a json message, in the **payload** field.

+### Simple examples

 Basic sensor example: